tiberlab/tibercad/manual/Sphinx/Complete/modules/DriftDiffusion.rst

      band parameters and piezoelectric polarizations.

  ``relax_polarization``
-     With this option one can specify a global relaxation factor for the electric polarization field.
+     With this option one can specify a global relaxation factor (between 0 and 1) for the electric polarization field.
 This can be useful if the amount of total electric polarization has to be treated as fitting parameter.